RafiansyahDS/FrontEnd_FinalProject/README.md

 - Display a list of comments associated with the video details.
 - Allow users to submit new comments for each video.

+## API

+The app interacts with a backend API to retrieve and submit data. change the `API_BASE_URL` to the Backend URL.
+You can check and run the Backend for this project on `https://github.com/RafiansyahDS/BackEnd_FinalProject` the Backend will run on port 3001, after that change the `API_BASE_URL` to `http://localhost:3001/api`
+The API endpoints include:

+- `/video-thumbnails`: Fetches video thumbnails.
+- `/products/:videoID`: Fetches products related to a specific video.
+- `/comments/:videoID`: Fetches comments related to a specific video.
+- `/submit-comment`: Submits a new comment.

+For more details on the API configuration, refer to the `ApiConfig.js` file.

 ## How to Install & Run

 1. Clone the repository: